NankoPrinzhorn/LaravelWizardInitialStateIssue/README.md

         return [
             'example-wizard.steps.step1' => [
                 'number' => $this->number,
-                // 'stepText' => 'fake text to simulate it resets', // Uncomment to see it reset ],
+                // 'stepText' => 'fake text to simulate it resets', // Uncomment this line to see it is getting reset on Step3.
+            ],
         ];
     }